AimanZehra/My_Projects/Angular/README.md

 1. A Class -> It ontains the code required for the view template.
 2. A ViewTemplate -> It defines the user interface.
 It contains the HTML, directives & data binding.
 3. A Decorator -> It adds meta data to the class, making it a component.
+4. In order to use the component class, we need to export component class and register it in the modules file.